chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

 ### 3. Fish Network Solution

+Fish Network introduces a dual-entity and dual token model to facilitate investor community engagement and social interaction.
+Fish Schools pool capital together and use Erc-20M functionality to track pro-rata ownership over investments.
+Fish Shoals do not pool capital for investment, but instead use Erc-721M functionality to monetize or gate-access to additional non-investment, social coordination benefits to its members.

 #### 3.1 Core Innovation: Fish Schools

 A Fish School is a community-driven investment club structured as a Series LLC, where: